bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/001_Year-2015/000_handling-the-word.md

 > Isa 59:14 And judgment is turned away backward, and justice standeth afar off: for truth is fallen in the street, and equity cannot enter.

-> 2 Th 2:10 ... they received not the love of the truth, that they might be saved.
+> 2 Th 2:10 &hellip; they received not the love of the truth, that they might be saved.

 > Ps 51:6 Behold, thou desirest truth in the inward parts: and in the hidden part thou shalt make me to know wisdom.